gensx-inc/gensx/packages/gensx-windsurf-rules/README.md

 - Automatically installs a `.windsurfrules` file to your project root
 - Provides project-specific guidance to Windsurf's Cascade AI for working with GenSX projects
-- Preserves existing `.windsurfrules` file if one already exists
+- Uses managed sections to preserve your customizations during updates
+- Creates backups of existing files when making updates

 ## What's Included

 The included `.windsurfrules` file contains:

-- GenSX project structure guidelines
+- Common GenSX coding patterns and conventions
-- Code style and patterns
+- Code style preferences
-- GenSX component patterns
+- GenSX component patterns with code examples
 - Provider usage examples
-- Testing requirements
-- Documentation standards
+- Testing and documentation standards

 ## Usage